writethedocs/www/docs/conf/portland/2022/news/conference-going-virtual.rst

 We make this very difficult decision with the understanding that it will disappoint some of you.
 We also make this decision with the knowledge that it will relieve some of you from stress or anxiety.
-I will explain a bit more below the reasoning for this decision, but the high-level issues are:
+We'll explain a bit more below the reasoning for this decision, but the high-level issues are:

 * **After talking with our vendors and staff, we determined we couldn't produce the quality of event that our attendees expect if we run a hybrid event.**